imboowa/blenderous/README.md

 **Note**

 If you liked my settings or anything in the video from LinkedIn, the settings can be gotten from the file compressed below in the files.
+You won't see the full animation though in the blender file because I render in bits in order to check for errors and faster production.

 **Thanks**